rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex3.md

 This method has a much better performance.
 In principle it can handle big data (e.g. long time series for all stations in Germany) flexibly.
 The idea is to insert the station information as a vector layer with relation schema (station_id, name, altitude, geometry(point)) into a PostGIS enabled ProstgreSQL database and to insert precipitation time series data in a relation of schema (station_id (numeric(6,0)), ts (timestamp with time zone), val (REAL)).
 Then you create a view joining station info (providing a geometry column with station location points) and time series on station_id yielding the above mentioned 1:N relationship.
 This view can be used in QGIS.
 Import it via the menu
 `Layer -> Add Layer -> Add PostGIS Layers ...`

 You will find additional information in the new repository https://github.com/rolfbecker/opengeo .
 We use it to reorganize part of our training material.
 It is under construction and incomplete.
-Anyway, have a look at activities geo0910, geo0920, geo0930.
+Anyway, have a look at activity geo0930.

 * [Previous](ex2.md)
 * [Next](ex4.md)